MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 11. Go to the account and select **OK** to close the People Picker dialog.
 12. Select **OK** again to create the site collection.

-Once the site collection is created, you should be able to sign-in using either the Windows or the federated site collection administrator account.
+Once the site collection is created, you will be able to sign-in using either the Windows or the federated site collection administrator account.

 ### Step 7: Set up People Picker

-In OIDC authentication the People Picker doesn't validate the input, which can lead to misspellings or users accidentally selecting the wrong claim type.
+In OIDC authentication, the People Picker doesn't validate the input, which can lead to misspellings or users accidentally selecting the wrong claim type.
 This can be addressed using the new UPA-backed claim provider in SharePoint Server.

 To do this, perform the following steps: